-This is one of the major causes of depression.
-Life can be hard at times, full of traumas and tragedy.
+This is one of the major causes of depression as life can be hard at times, full of traumas and tragedy.
 While some people are able to cope with the events, others fall into the void of deep shock or major depressive disorder.
-The events may be physical abuse, sexual exploitation, death, loss of a relationship, non-requited love, and bereavement.
+The events may be physical abuse, sexual exploitation, death, loss of a relationship, non-requited love and bereavement.

 Various drugs and medications are known to cause depressive symptoms in a majority of the patients.
 Treatment of hepatitis with interferon is one such example.

 Symptoms vary from person-to-person, however, some of the most common symptoms associated with depression are:

 - Persistent sadness and lack of interest in daily activities, including work, leisure and alone time

 - Irritability and short-tempered behavior

 - Fatigue and loss of energy for activities